rafmosiolek/bwoke/README.md

 Run ```gulp watch``` to compile SCSS and JS into build folder on every save.

+## Please always work on separate branches and never pull anything to master without code review and confirming it with Katya or Raf.

 Compiled files are inside the build folder.
 Please, do not edit CSS/JS inside the build folder, it is going to be override after running the compiler.
 Work only with files inside the assets folder. (./assets/...).